fnagel/t3extblog/Documentation/Installation/Index.rst

 		Include static

 #.
-Now set the storage PID via TS
-	:code:`plugin.tx_t3extblog.persistence.storagePid = 123` (123 is the pageid where you will store your blogposts)
+Create pages and add plugins
+	Add a page (for example 'blog') and add plugin 'blogsystem' (see :ref:`Administration manual <admin-manual>`).

 #.
+Set the storage PID via TypoScript setup
+	:code:`plugin.tx_t3extblog.persistence.storagePid = 123` (123 is the page id where you will store your blogposts, we recommend to use a storage folder).

-Now add this line to your template-setup
+#.
+Add this line to your TypoScript setup
-	:code:`plugin.tx_t3extblog.settings.blogsystem.pid = 456` (456 is the pageid where the modul „blogsystem“ will be.
+	:code:`plugin.tx_t3extblog.settings.blogsystem.pid = 456` (456 is the page id where the plugin 'blogsystem' has been added).

 #.
 Check settings
 	i.e. blogName or handling of comments.
 See :code:`/Configuration/TypoScript/setup.txt` for details.